AlScnf/venture-building-droput-likelihood-model/README.md

 # venture-building-droput-likelihood-model
-Code and documentation for modeling dropout risk in early-stage venture-building cohorts.
+Code and documentation for modeling dropout risk in a venture building cohort based on data available in the application instant.
 Includes data enrichment, feature engineering, model evaluation, and segmentation logic.